FAQ’s

 - Certified Training (DNR Hunter Safety, NRA, etc.).

-- Pay the application fee. - Can I still open carry now without a Concealed Carry License?
+• Can I still open carry now without a Concealed Carry License?

 - Yes, open carry is still legal and doesn’t require a license